lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 [i]Enough of this.[/i]

 Like in a daze, she turned in a haze, a rat in a maze filled with wrong choices...
-Facing the hut, she gripped tightly the woodcutters axe left lying on the grass, then lunged forward, climbed the small ladder at the side of the building.
+Facing the hut, she lifted and gripped tightly the woodcutters axe left lying on the grass, then lunged forward, climbed the small ladder at the side of the building.
 There was placed the nexus of the machine, its soul, while most of the ugly body was concealed down below.
 Years of hard labor went into this thing.
 Priceless gemstones were laid in the foundation of the project, being hidden away in the houses of ponies to serve as absorbers and conductors of their natural-born love.
 Dragon scales adorned the device, as well as exact replica of the medallion on her chest, exquisite and unique, now heavy as lead...
 Prismia adored the machine, the culmination of her life's work.

 "*What am I doing?*"